-Parfait is perfect for those who like creamy frozen desserts but don’t have an ice cream machine.
+Parfait is perfect for anyone who likes creamy frozen desserts but don’t have an ice cream machine.
 In other words, me.

 Parfait can be flavored with booze, vanilla bean, citrus zest, whatever you like.
-But after recently having two desserts (one in Lyon, one in Paris) that were made with Chartreuse, I bought a bottle to play with at home.
+But after recently having two desserts made with Chartreuse, I bought a bottle to play with at home.
 Chartreuse is an herbaceous liqueur that has been made by monks since 1737.
 The list of 130 ingredients that go into the stuff is a closely guarded secret, but the resulting booze, naturally bright green (or chartreuse, get it?) smells of mint, anise, and eucalyptus.
-It pairs well with chocolate, but I love it with strawberries, which are everywhere at the moment.
+I love it with strawberries, which are everywhere at the moment.

-The only potentially difficult element of this recipe is the handling of the sugar, though if you’ve ever made Italian meringue or French buttercream it will be old hat.
+The only tricky element of this recipe is cooking the sugar, though if you’ve ever made Italian meringue or French buttercream it will be old hat.
 You’ll need a candy thermometer.
 The other thing that is molto important is for the whipped yolks to be completely chilled before you fold in the cream.
 A bowl or pan of ice water that your mixing bowl can rest in will do the trick.

 1 c (240 ml) heavy cream